 You can also get up and move around on the boat and head out to stand on the back balcony.
 The boat has windows that can be opened or closed.
 When the windows are closed the boat is nice and warm.

 Things to know:

 - There is not a bathroom on the boat dock so be sure to stop at the bathroom before heading down – there are no bathrooms on the boat as well.

 - After getting your tickets you get in a line to get on the boat.
 If you have a large group or want to be sure your family sits together you may want to get there early to get in line.
 Each row sits 3 – 4 (with kids) comfortably.

 - Plan extra time to enjoy Lake Minnewanka after the boat cruise.
 The have a snack bar right by the dock and also a beach area where you can watch the boats and take pictures.
 It is a great place to bring a picnic lunch as well.

 This is definitely a must do attraction in Banff!
 The views on the way up are simply amazing and once you get to the top of Sulphur Mountain, there are so many fun things to do.
 We spent 2 hours up there enjoying everything there was to do.

-You can go out on the patio area of the first floor and take in the beauty of the mountains and downtown Banff or you can go up to the balcony on the top of the building and take in the beauty there.
+You can go out on the patio area of the first floor and take in the beauty of the mountains, the Bow River and downtown Banff or you can go up to the balcony on the top of the building and take in the beauty there.

 Then you can walk about 500 meters on the decking and stairs to get to the top of the peak and get another amazing view of the mountains around you.
 I highly recommend taking the walk.
-At the top is an old weather tower and you can still see the bunk beds that the men use to sleep in.
+When you reach the top there is an old weather tower and you can still see the bunk beds that the men use to sleep in.

 In the 1900’s the first weather observer hiked the mountain over 1000 times to record different weather activity.
 That is a whole lot of hiking!